larryknaebelobsidian/kingdom/Proposition 49. The covenants being in Revelation, the foundation of the Kingdom, must first be received and appreciated..md

 [[Davidic Covenant]]

 ## I. THE ABRAHAMIC COVENANT
-There are 24 observations in this section.
+There are 24 observations by Peters in this section.

 >The covenant (see good remarks on the meaning of the word “covenant” by Barnes, Notes on Heb.
 8:8, and 9:16) made with Abraham is found in Gen. 12:1-3, 7; 13:14-17; 15:4-21; 17:4-16; 22:15-18.
 >